 pCloud’s single-user plans cost $175 for 500GB and $350 for 2TB.
 These plans are one-off purchases, without the need for recurring fees or monthly subscriptions.
 If you need your cloud storage provider to support more than one user, pCloud also has family plans for up to five users for a one-time fee of $500.

-How to choose the best personal cloud storage solution for you?
+How to choose the best personal cloud storage solution

 If you just want a powerful cloud-based service for backups and storage, IDrive and pCloud both offer excellent security, powerful features, and long-term affordability for personal users.
 However, IDrive requires a month-to-month subscription, whereas pCloud charges a one-off fee.